Teaching

 MBA and Executive Education

+At BU Questrom I won the MBA Core Faculty Award in 2024.
 At Yale SOM I won the Elective Teaching Award in every year of eligibility (2014, 2018, 2023 [on leave in 2022]).
 I was chosen as one of Poets and Quants Best 40 Under 40 business school professors in the world and named as one of the best Yale SOM professors.

 Together with Kevin Williams and Fiona Scott Morton I taught the elective courses in Competitive Strategy (MGT 525) and Competition Economics & Policy (MGT 589).